keithalewis/xlltemplate/README.md

 ## Documentation

-Instanciate a `AddIn xai_`_anyname_`(Documentation(LR("Documentation goes here")));` object to create a [Sandcastle Helpfile Builder](https://github.com/EWSoftware/SHFB) project file in the Debug folder of your project.
-Put the `.chm` file it creates in the same location as the `.xll` add-in to integrate with Excel's function wizard <ins>Help on this function</ins>.
+Instanciate a `AddIn xai_`_anyname_`(Documentation(LR("Documentation goes here")));` object to create a [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) project file in the Debug folder of your project.
+Put the `.chm` file it creates in the same location as the `.xll` add-in to integrate with Excel's Insert Function [Help on this function](https://support.office.com/en-us/article/Insert-Function-74474114-7C7F-43F5-BEC3-096C56E2FB13).